VersionLens/loops-python-unofficial/README.md

 #### Response

-This method will return a list of contact objects containing all default properties and any custom properties.
+This method will return a list containing a single contact object, which will include all default properties and any custom properties.

 If no contact is found, an empty list will be returned.

 ```json
 [